My cycling life: Cath McGurk

 14/09/2017

-After not being on two wheels for over 30 years, Cath McGurk took her bike out of the shed and joined us for a HSBC UK Breeze ride in Yorkshire.
+After not being on two wheels for over 30 years, Cath McGurk took her bike out of the shed and joined us for a Breeze ride in Yorkshire.
 Here’s how she got on…

 I never felt like I had enough time to get myself out on the bike due to having a family and life getting in the way.
 I wouldn’t call myself a big cyclist having not ridden much before, especially around near where I live in West Yorkshire where the hills take some climbing.